 If you are suffering from Operational Stress Injury, you should talk to a professional.

 A lot of organisations are finally recognizing the problems that members of the uniformed professions face.

 Animal contact has proven effective to help people with mental health issues of various degrees.
 Therapy dogs are getting a lot of attention lately, so are horses.
 Research is being conducted.
 Wounded Wariors funds an Equine Assisted Learning program for military members with PTSD and the Horses and Humans Research Foundation has conducted research on the Effects of Equine Assisted activities on PTSD Symptoms, Coping Self-Efficacy, Emotion Regulation, and Social Engagement in Military Veterans (in the US).

 NEW HORSERIZONS uses the Cartier Farms EAL Building Block curriculum.
 Our programs are tailored specifically to meet the unique needs of members of the Canadian Armed Forces, First Responders, correctional officers, 911 dispatchers and other uniformed professionals, active members and retired alike.

 Our Equine Assisted Learning activities will allways include a minimum of two humans and a horse.
 All our activities are conducted from the ground.
 The exercises will let you reflect on your own communication and negociation skills, and amongst other things, work on reasonable goal settings, while having fun in the company of horses.

 Keep an eye on our Facebook page for events throughout the year.
-For 2019, we have 3 scheduled events with Wings of Change Peer support scheduled for July, August and September.
+We do our best to schedule events with Wings of Change Peer support in the summer.

 Where to get help